 Personal Interests Outside of the lab I love spending time with my husband and daughters, especially in the great outdoors!

-Craig Steinback, PhD ASSOCIATE PROFESSOR FUNDED BY: Natural Sciences and Engineering Research Council (NSERC), Heart and Stroke Foundation of Canada (HSFC), Canadian Foundation for Innovation (CFI), Women and Children's Health Research Institute (WCHRI)
+Craig Steinback, PhD PROFESSOR FUNDED BY: Natural Sciences and Engineering Research Council (NSERC), Heart and Stroke Foundation of Canada (HSFC), Canadian Foundation for Innovation (CFI), Women and Children's Health Research Institute (WCHRI)

 Heart and Stroke Foundation of Canada National New Investigator, Alberta New Investigator Education Postdoctoral Fellow, University of Calgary, Calgary, Canada.
 2010-2012 NSERC, Alberta Innovates - Health Solutions